Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 --

-Similarly, it is possible to **"remove" a value from an array** by:
+Similarly, if we want to **"remove" a value from an array**, then we can:

 1. Create a new array that is one shorter than the old array
 1. Copy the values you want to keep into the new array, but don't copy the one you want to remove (using a for loop or methods in the [Arrays utility class](#arrays-class-copy).)